fioprotocol/fio-devhub/_docs/developers/smartcontracts/deploying.md

 - Run any smoke tests necessary to verify that the local dev environment is up and running.

 ## Sample Commands
-Once the changes have been tested, the developer can discover, or perform the set of commands used to deploy their changes onto the main net blockchain.
+Once the changes have been tested, the developer can discover, or perform the set of commands used to deploy their changes onto the mainnet blockchain.

 **Note:** The following sequence of commands is for example purposes.
 The commands necessary are different for any project being delivered and these commands must be discovered and verified by the smart contract developer who develops the changes for the project to be delivered.

-The first set of commands necessary to upgrade the main net chain performs the adding of new contract actions, and adds their associated fees to the main net chain.
-Please be sure to list out in your rollout guide the add action and create fee commands necessary for the rollout of your project to the main net FIO protocol.
+The first set of commands necessary to upgrade the mainnet chain performs the adding of new contract actions, and adds their associated fees to the mainnet chain.
+Please be sure to list out in your release guide any new actions defined in your contract and any new user-facing API endpoints that will require a FIO fee.

 ```
 Addaction and createfee